mrpmorris/Fluxor/Source/Tutorials/02-Blazor/02C-MiddlewareTutorial/README.md

 have been added to explain what is happening.

 ```
-*** The FetchDataAction is dispatched.
+*** The FetchForecastsAction is dispatched.
-MayDispatchAction: FetchDataAction {}
+MayDispatchAction: FetchForecastsAction {}
-BeforeDispatch: FetchDataAction {}
+BeforeDispatch: FetchForecastsAction {}
-AfterDispatch: FetchDataAction {}
+AfterDispatch: FetchForecastsAction {}

-*** As there is an effect to fetch data that is triggered by FetchDataAction, the store triggers it here but does not wait for it to complete.
+*** As there is an effect to fetch data that is triggered by FetchForecastsAction, the store triggers it here but does not wait for it to complete.

-*** The dispatch of FetchDataAction is now complete.
+*** The dispatch of FetchForecastsAction is now complete.

-*** Later, the effect receives data from the mock server and dispatches that data in a new FetchDataResultAction.
+*** Later, the effect receives data from the mock server and dispatches that data in a new FetchForecastsResultAction.

-MayDispatchAction: FetchDataResultAction {
+MayDispatchAction: FetchForecastsResultAction {
-  "Forecasts": [
+  "Forecasts": [...data...]
-    {
-      "Date": "2020-03-22T10:39:14.6862635+00:00",
-      "TemperatureC": 17,
-      "Summary": "Hot",
-      "TemperatureF": 62
-    },
-    {
-      "Date": "2020-03-23T10:39:14.6862635+00:00",
-      "TemperatureC": -12,
-      "Summary": "Freezing",
-      "TemperatureF": 11
 }
-  ]
+BeforeDispatch: FetchForecastsResultAction {
+  "Forecasts": [...data...]
 }
-BeforeDispatch: FetchDataResultAction {
-  "Forecasts": [
-    ...(as above)...
-  ]
-}
-AfterDispatch: FetchDataResultAction {
+AfterDispatch: FetchForecastsResultAction {
-  "Forecasts": [
+  "Forecasts": [...data...]
-    ...(as above)...
-  ]
 }
 ```